-Feather sexing is also sometimes breed specific, so if you don’t notice that some chicks grow feathers faster than others, don’t worry, you still might have pullets!
+Feather sexing is also sometimes breed-specific, so if you don’t notice some chicks growing feathers faster than others, don’t worry, you still might have pullets!

-Some breeds will produce chicks with different color down or different markings based on their sex.
+Some breeds will produce chicks with different colors of down or different markings based on their sex.

-For example, Black Sex Link and Red Sex Link pullets will have different markings than roosters of the same breed.
+For example, Black Sex Link and Red Sex-Linked chicks (pullets) will have different markings than roosters of the same breed.
 This is a characteristic selected for by breeders so they can tell the sex of the chicken right after it hatches.

-In this cross, male chicks will have a white dot on their head while female chicks will be solid black.
+In this cross, male chicks will have a white spot on their head while female chicks will be solid black.